 Order Expiration Time: The "Expires" field allows you to customize the time at which the order is cancelled if it isn't filled.

 This field sets your preference for the currency in which your profit, loss, and non-margin fees are determined if the order is filled.
 But it won't necessarily give you your choice (for example, if you set it to a currency in which you have zero balance).
 Note that:

 - The setting applies to the current order only (it isn't a global setting for future orders as well).

 The setting does not apply to margin fees.
 Margin fees (if applicable) are charged in the currency that is provided by Kraken to open the position (if available).

 Post Limit Order

-This check-box ensures that a limit order has to be posted on the books (or canceled) entailing maker fees.
-On the other hand, this feature prevents placing a limit buy order that matches against the sell side of the order book (and vice versa for sell orders) which would result in taker fees.
+This prevents order taker fees and ensures the maker fee if it is executed.
+The order will get posted on the books (or be cancelled).
+This prevents placing a limit buy order that matches against the sell side of the order book (and vice versa for sell orders) which would result in taker fees.